menandmice/micetro_docs/guides/user-manual/ipam.rst

   :width: 60%
   :align: center

-DNS Hosts.
+DNS Hosts
   If a DNS license key is active, the IP Address dialog box will contain a DNS Hosts section where you can enter Address (A) records and related CNAME and TXT records.
 You can also add, edit, and remove hosts/related hosts from this screen.
 The PTR column in the list of DNS hosts shows the PTR status for each A or AAAA record.
 For more information on PTR status see the IP Address List section, above.

 If a discovery schedule has been set for the subnet, the dialog box will show information on when the IP Address was last seen on the network:

-  Last seen.
+  Last seen
     Shows the last time this IP Address was seen.
 This information cannot be edited.

-  Last discovery.
+  Last discovery
     Shows the last time a discovery was performed for this IP Address.
 This information cannot be edited.

-  Last known MAC.
+  Last known MAC
     Shows the last known MAC address for this IP Address.
 This information is read directly from the router tables and is only populated if Router Query is active.

-  Discovery type.
+  Discovery type
     Shows the type of discovery performed for this IP Address (Ping or Router Query)

 If the IP Address is linked to a device, the name of the device is shown and a Show button displays.
-Click the Show button to open the Device Properties window for the device the IP Address is linked to.
+Click the :guilabel:`Show` button to open the Device Properties window for the device the IP Address is linked to.

+.. _ipam-add-dns-host:

 Adding a DNS Host
 ^^^^^^^^^^^^^^^^^

 .. tip::
-  As a shortcut, you can select a valid host name in any field, right-click and select Add Host.
-The host is automatically added
+  As a shortcut, you can select a valid host name in any field, right-click and select :guilabel:`Add Host`.
+The host is automatically added.

-1. While viewing the IP Address dialog box, move to the DNS Hosts section, and click the Add button.
+1. While viewing the IP Address dialog box, move to the :guilabel:`DNS Hosts` section, and click the :guilabel:`Add` button.

 .. image:: ../../images/console-ipam-add-dns-host.png
   :width: 50%